-If you’ve always been recruited, or jobs just “found” you in the past, you might find things have changed.
+Maybe you’ve always been recruited, or jobs just “found” you in the past – but now, things have changed.

-After the economic ups and downs of the past 10+ years, many executives have gotten serious about job search, taking the time to market themselves with a carefully constructed brand message on social media.
-At the same time, they’ve become more aware of what works on a resume and what doesn’t, especially in a crowded market.
+After the economic volatility of recent years, many executives have gotten serious about job search, taking the time to market themselves with a carefully constructed brand message on social media.
+They’re more aware of what works on a resume and how to leverage personal connections, especially in a crowded market.

-As a result, your CXO job search now looks much different than 10 or even 5 years ago – and putting out a hastily created resume or weak LinkedIn Profile won’t suffice.
+Your CXO job search now looks much different; putting out a hastily created resume, weak LinkedIn Profile, or half-hearted networking effort won’t suffice.

-Read on for the new and upcoming reality of executive job search:
+Take these steps for success in the new reality of executive job search:

-1 – Executive resumes now require a thorough exercise in personal branding.
+1 – Undertake a thorough exercise in personal branding for your resume.

 Still adding new jobs to that old resume – pushing down older positions?
 It’s time to upgrade.

-Executive resume trends have changed so much that you might not realize how to pull out all the stops to showcase your skills.
+Executive resume trends have changed so much that you might not know how to pull out all the stops to showcase your skills.

 Powerful language, graphic elements, and concise success stories now take center stage (as you can see in this example of a Chief Revenue Officer resume), enabling you to position yourself at an executive (not mid-career) level.

-Spend time gathering top career achievements, adding metrics to frame your results.
-Note the budgets you’ve managed, initiatives you’ve led, and promotions earned, as well as the accolades behind them.
-You can even pull in “sound bite” quotes from your references to further emphasize your ROI.
+Invest time in gathering top career achievements, including metrics that frame your results.
+Document budgets you’ve managed, initiatives you’ve led, and promotions earned, as well as the accolades behind them.
+You can even pull in a “sound bite” from references to emphasize your ROI.

-You can also elevate your reputation as a thought leader by publishing content or white papers for industry journals, or on LinkedIn.
+You can elevate your reputation as a thought leader by publishing content or white papers for industry journals, participating in podcasts, or posting relevant, brand-focused content on social media.
 You can amass followers by promoting and commenting on similar articles, particularly those that align with your leadership brand.

-3 – LinkedIn should be a strong tool in your job-hunting arsenal.
+3 – Make LinkedIn a strong tool in your job-hunting arsenal.

 Accept connections from other LinkedIn users and issue a few of your own.
 Be careful not to show your frustration with social media during the learning curve, as this will brand you in a negative light.

-4 – Recruiters can be helpful – but you’ll need to pay it forward.
+4 – Contact recruiters – but remember to pay it forward.

 Picking up the phone and passing along credible names to a recruiter can be a good move, especially if you want to be among those courted for a new 6 or 7 figure position.
 Staying on the headhunter’s radar can pay off in both your near and long-term future.